ZEMontreuil/vitae/README.md

 ## Planned Features
+- Containerized in Docker to use as an actual CV
 - Refactor of client to employ Hooks
 - Individual user accounts and authentication
 - Deployment to a cloud service